mlange-42/chrono-photo/README.md

 * `last`: use the last outlier found.
 * `extreme`: use the most extreme outlier (the default).
 * `average`: use the average of all outliers.
+* `forward`, `backward`: progressively blend all outliers over the background, starting with the first or last, respectively.

 #### Background pixel selection